-2. Applicability
+1.2 Applicability

-2.1 All operators who are required to operate aeroplanes equipped with GPWS as per Air Navigation Regulation (ANR) 23 should ensure the flight crew are provided with the minimum training and follow procedures as stipulated in this AIC.
+This document is applicable to all operators who are required to operate aeroplanes equipped with GPWS as per SD-ICAT requirements.
+These operators should ensure the flight crew are provided with the minimum training and follow procedures as stipulated in this AIC.